-There were several other issues in contention, each of which went in our client’s favor.
+There were several other issues in contention beyond student loans and alimony, each of which went in our client’s favor.
 Please note, however, that past results do not necessarily guarantee future performance.
 Graham.Law’s attorneys are experienced litigators, and while most of our clients are happy, on each of these issues, different judges with different fact patterns could go the other way.

 Finally, there are always unique facts in a case which affect the outcome.
 But even though the hearing is a public record, in the interests of discretion we are disclosing only the broadest, abstract facts about the case which arose in open court.
 Graham.Law will never disclose the identity of our client, any confidential communications with our client, nor any of the more unique evidence from trial which may be either personal or help identify the parties.

 Award-Winning Divorce Law Firm in Colorado Springs

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.

 For more information about our top-rated El Paso County family law firm, contact us by filling out our contact form, calling us at (719) 630-1123 to set up a free consult, or click on: